Rolling-Shutter-Displays/RSD/README-en.md

 - Download this repository
 - In the Arduino development environment (IDE), go to Program > Include Library > Add .ZIP Library
-- We look for the Zip file of the repository that we just downloaded and click on open
+- Look for the Zip file of the repository that just downloaded and click on open

 ![library installation](media/Instalar_libreria.png)